AdobeDocs/analytics.pt-BR/help/implement/js-implementation/c-variables/page-variables.md

 **Armadilhas, dúvidas e dicas** {#section_61941D5E4E644B59A267A4F44FD5DE8C}

-If your site contains multiple levels, you can use the *`hierarchy`* or another variable to designate those levels. *`channel`* O valor não persiste, mas os eventos bem-sucedidos acionados na mesma página são atribuídos ao *`channel`* valor.
+If your site contains multiple levels, you can use the *`hierarchy`* or another variable to designate those levels.
+The *`channel`* value does not persist, but the success events fired on the same page are attributed to the *`channel`* value.

 ## colorDepth {#concept_756516E181F449B996DA9CC5A53FFA3D}